Paul-antoineLeTolguenec/karst_simulation/README.md

 Modeling of an exploration robot evolving in a karst

 ## Introduction
-Within the framework of the Karstic exploration project undertaken by LIRMM, it was necessary to set up a simulation to test a new SLAM method: Interval analysis.
+Within the project of the Karstic exploration undertaken by LIRMM, it was necessary to set up a simulation to test a new SLAM method using Interval analysis.
-This github deposit allows the simulation of an automnome robot evolving in a Karst.
+This github repository allows the simulation of an automnome robot evolving in a Karst.
 I used the gazebo simulator because it allows to be interfaced with ROS which is a tool widely used in robotics.
 This simulation was possible thanks to the work of:
 <blockquote><p>